Garden District, New Orleans: Transportation

 The New Orleans Regional Transit Authority provides public transportation.
 The streetcar is easily accessible from St. Charles Avenue.
 Streetcar fare is $1.25 per person.

 Education

-The Garden District is zoned to schools in the New Orleans Public Schools and the Recovery School District.
+The Garden District is zoned to schools in the Orleans Parish School Board (RSD).

 The charter school Batiste Cultural Arts Academy, in the former Live Oak Elementary School building, is located in the Irish Channel community near the Garden District.
 Other public elementary schools in the vicinity include Laurel Elementary School (Lower Garden District) and Benjamin Franklin Elementary School.
 Public high schools in the vicinity include McMain High School and McDonogh 35 High School.

 The McGehee School, a private girls' school, is within the boundaries of the Garden District and Association.
 In addition the Trinity School of New Orleans is in the area.

 After 1923, Soule Business College, a private professional school, was located in the Garden District.
 There was a private school named the Garden District Academy, formed in 1959.